Chris Knowles plays a variety of instruments; his primary instrument is

 corporate events etc.

 An established solo Celtic harpist, Chris has recorded numerous albums and has worked as a freelance professional musician for over 28 years with Celtic harp as his main instrument, specialising particularly in traditional celtic music including much Irish, Welsh, and Scottish material and also some Breton , Manx and Cornish music, and also some original material and live improvised music.

 For weddings & corporate bookings, Chris can also offer a selection

-Chris has performed in widely varied venues including arts centres, concert halls, theatres, arts festivals, folk festivals, castles, hotels, museums, folk clubs, restaurants, on TV and radio programmes, at a large number of ceilidhs
+Chris has performed in widely varied venues including arts centres, concert halls, theatres, arts festivals, folk festivals, castles, hotels, museums, folk clubs, restaurants, on numerous TV and radio programmes, at open air concerts,

-He was the official harpist at Caernarfon Castle in North Wales for 9 years, and during that time played many live events at other castles in Wales for CADW.
+He was the official harpist at Caernarfon Castle in North Wales for 9 years, and during that time also played many live events at other castles in Wales for CADW.